Oxford History - Tudor and English Civil War

 From 1642 to 1646 Charles stayed at Christ Church, while Queen Henrietta Maria had her court at Merton College.
 The other colleges hosted the rest of the royal court.

-2 roads connect modern Woodstock Road and the Banbury Road: North Parade and South Parade.
+Two roads connect modern Woodstock Road and the Banbury Road: North Parade and South Parade.

 Contrary to common sense, North Parade runs south of South Parade.
-The reason for this apparent anomaly is that during the Civil War when Charles I was beseiged by Cromwell at Oxford, North Parade represented the Royalist North Front, while South Parade was the Roundhead Southern Front.
+The reason for this apparent anomaly is that during the Civil War when Charles I was besieged by Cromwell at Oxford, North Parade represented the Royalist North Front, while South Parade was the Roundhead Southern Front.

 Oxford suffered for its support of Charles when the war was over.
 In 1650 Oliver Cromwell was made Chancellor of the University, and many heads of colleges were replaced with Cromwell supporters.
 The following year Parliament ordered the city to be slighted - destroying its defences.